American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 Airline miles programs like AAdvantage differ from bank-established points programs (e.g., Amex Membership Rewards Points) because you do not need to have an affiliated credit card to start earning miles right away.

-To start earning AAdvantage miles as soon as possible, simply create an account at aa.com.
+To start earning miles as soon as possible, simply become an AAdvantage member at aa.com.

-Be sure to remember the unique AAdvantage miles account number they provide to you.
+Be sure to remember the unique AAdvantage member account number they provide to you.
 You will use this frequently to earn miles in various ways through flight purchases, partnered businesses, and more.

 All the ways to earn AAdvantage miles are outlined below.

-There are currently two credit card companies with American Airlines AAdvantage cards: Citi and Barclays.
+There are currently two credit card companies with American Airlines credit cards: Citi and Barclaycard.
 But you only need to worry about Citi—especially when we’re talking sign-up bonuses.
 In fact, Barclaycard no longer offers the cards for new sign ups.

 After the merge, the US Airways Dividend miles program went away.
 Dividend miles, for the people who had them, turned into AAdvantage miles.